zhan4429/cs116_ctf/team22_report.md

-# 2025 CTF Report from Team 22
+# 2025 Spring CTF Report from Team 22

 - Chris Talavera
 - Jackson Xu
 - Joel Han
 - Yucheng Zhang

 ## Executive Summary

 - Capture the Flag challenged our ability to find flags on a target site by "thinking like an attacker", with the goal of identifying and exploiting known vulnerabilities.
 - Out of 15 flags, we successfully "captured" 11 of them and recorded our process of how we acquired (and in some cases stumbled!) upon the flags.
   - Out of the available flags, we were unable to capture any worth 400 points.
 Unsolved Flags: 4, 9, 13, 14
 - Several tools we used were extremely valuable and uncovered hidden files/repositories containing flags.
 - We all gained hands-on experience and learned new skills that will prove valuable for us in the future.

 ## Two VERY useful tools used in vulnerability scan